amessbee/timer/README.md

 # Exam Timer App

 This project is an exam timer application built with JavaScript, HTML, and CSS.
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [React App](https://github.com/facebook/create-react-app).

 ## Table of Contents